 Responsible Dischargers shall comply with the requirements of this General Permit.
 Responsible Dischargers that identify on-site sources of the metals and toxic pollutants associated with the impaired water body, through the required pollutant source assessment, are to implement BMPs specific to preventing or controlling stormwater exposure to the metals and toxic pollutants.
 Furthermore, Responsible Dischargers are to comply with the RUSLE2 modeling requirements in Attachment H, Section I.G.2.

 The Marina del Rey Toxics TMDL’s final compliance deadline was March 22, 2016.
-Since this compliance deadline has passed, the WLAs shall be met upon the effective date of this General Permit.
+Since this compliance deadline has passed, the waste load allocations shall be met upon the effective date of this General Permit.

 xii.
 Oxnard Drain No. 3 Toxics TMDL